Ankit5125/iShare/README.md

 # iShare

-> *A concise, polished README for the `iShare` Flutter project — editable.
-Fill the placeholders (features, screenshots, dependencies) with exact details from your code.*

----

-## 📌 One‑line / Tagline

 **iShare** — A Flutter-based cross-platform app for sharing (files / content / links). *(Replace this with an accurate tagline describing what your app actually does.)*

 ---